Dr-Matthew-Bennett/dotfiles/README.md

 Sometimes I want to jump to a file in another directory, and I don't want to have to specify the path for fzf.
-My solution is to configure fzf to always search a certain set of directories (and all their subdirectories) in my home directory (I only have about 10 or so that I would want to search, so this can certainly be handled by [silverseacher-ag](https://github.com/ggreer/the_silver_searcher).
+My solution is to configure fzf to always search a certain set of directories (and all their subdirectories) in my home directory (I only have about 10 or so containing ~5000 files that I would want to search, so this can certainly be handled by [silverseacher-ag](https://github.com/ggreer/the_silver_searcher).
 This way, no matter where I am in my file system, I can always find the file I want without thinking about where it is.
 To achieve this, your home directory must not be a